 Website migration projects are full of promise.
-Switching to a new platform is a chance to address the drawbacks in your legacy site and breathe new life and enthusiasm into your digital strategy.
+Switching to a new platform is a chance to address the drawbacks of your legacy site and breathe new life and enthusiasm into your digital strategy.

 There may be several reasons for migrating to a new platform.
-Identifying specific goals will impact on the platform you choose and your approach to development, as well as providing measure for the project’s success.
+Identifying specific goals will impact on the platform you choose and your approach to development, as well as provide measures for the project’s success.

-Simply switching your website to new technology isn’t a fix for poor process; it won’t suddenly enable you to write more blog posts buy it may make the process more efficient.
+Simply switching your website to new technology isn’t a fix for the poor processes; it won’t suddenly enable you to write more blog posts but it may make the process more efficient.

 Choosing a new platform isn’t easy.
 There will be opinions from other developers or colleagues and the marketplace is littered with technical terms beyond the knowledge of most of those responsible for making the buying decision.

 However, most migration projects have a core set of generic requirements: the future road map of the replacement platform, performance, and security, affordable cost of ownership, and ease of use.

 The user of a platform in a migration project will primarily be those publishing and managing content on the site.
 It’s natural during any discovery process to want to explore things that aren’t working with the platform.
 However, it’s equally important to expose any positive feedback.

 The last thing you want to learn during the development phase in migration is that one of the best features of the old site won’t exist in the new one.

 It’s easy to get excited about the opportunities a migration project provides but everything on the legacy site still needs to be audited; content, connections to third-party tools, Analytics or Tag Manager setup, reporting, search engine visibility, and performance.